1 Deadly Step

 An independent evaluation of the pilot program indicated a number of factors that supported the 1 Deadly Step model as a successful engagement strategy targeting Aboriginal people.
 The evaluation also provided an analysis of the data collected from the 5 sites to support components of the program that have potential in further development.

 The 2012 pilot identified opportunities to enhance two components of the 1 Deadly Step model for the next phase of the pilot, namely increasing education around risk factors and link to chronic disease prevention and management; and having a more structured approach to follow up of screening results from 1 Deadly step events.

-A second independent evaluation will finish in early 2016; this will inform the final model for 1 Deadly Step.
+A second independent evaluation report will be available in late 2016; this will inform the final model for 1 Deadly Step.

 1 Deadly Step provides medical equipment and consumables required for testing; incentives for community participation; and support to plan and deliver a screening event.
 Host sites are required to establish a working party who will have ultimate responsibility for delivery of the community event; provide staff for 1 Deadly Step stages; and commit to a plan for following-up participants from the day.
 Check out https://www.facebook.com/OneDeadlyStep.

 Director, Primary Care and Chronic Services

 02 9464 4603

 Page Top | Added: 7 February 2014 | Last modified: 4 January 2016